The Fine Arts and Science

 Paul Cezanne's 1880

-painting, House in Provence, has a dynamic feeling and also seeks
+painting, House in Provence, has more dynamic elements and also seeks

 to depict chaos in nature.
 Both science and art were looking into the

-underlying form of nature and not just the surface of phenomena.
+underlying form of nature and not just the surface of phenomina.
 The

-concept of disorder, entropy, was found in the arts and sciences.
+concept of disorder or entropy was found in the arts and sciences.

 Abstract Art and Quantum Mechanics